 Is Laser Therapy Painful?

-Laser Therapy is pain free.
+Laser Therapy is pain-free.
 A small percentage of people have reported a slight tingling along a nerve pathway.
 Some feel a slight sensation of warmth.
 The most noticeable sensation is of the probe head of the laser as it comes in contact with the skin.
-The majority of patients, however, feel nothing during a treatment.
+The majority of patients, however, feel nothing during treatment.

 The McKenzie Method is a system of evaluating and treating low back pain that radiates into the leg, and neck pain that radiates into the arm.
 It is an active treatment philosophy that involves specific movements guided by the clinician along with postural education to teach the patient how to help manage and treat the pain when they are not in the clinic.